 The Playstation 4 is a great console, but unfortunately it comes with some design flaws that can cause it to break.
 One of these issues is the HDMI port.
 It is fragile and is often one of the first things to get damaged on the console.

 One of the signs of a broken HDMI port on the PS4 is a no picture or a “no signal” message on your screen.
 There are other symptoms as well, which I will discuss in this article.
 I will also show you how to fix the problem by replacing the HDMI port.
-Even though it is not an easy repair and the Playstation 5 is right around the corner, it might still be worth it for you to repair.
+Even though it is not the easiest repair and the Playstation 5 is meanwhile readily available, it might still be worth it for you to repair.

 Let’s dive in!